timohencken/GrowattPublicApiPy/README.md

 * run code for different inverter types
   * I have a NEO (=MIN) inverter for testing, and I found some devices on the test environments, but some device types remain untested.
   * just try to run the code for your inverter model and check the pydantic models are valid
-* refactoring
-  * while I like the idea of using single files for each inverter type, I think there might be a better way to do this ;)
 * anything else you can think of